Node Architecture

 A node can be reset at any time via the UI, CLI (node reset), or MCP

-— equivalent to a clean restart without killing the process.
+with the service — equivalent to a clean restart without killing the process.

 The reset signal is delivered on a dedicated RabbitMQ queue